Fleishhacker Pool

 Fleishhacker Pool was a public saltwater swimming pool complex, located in the southwest corner of San Francisco, California, United States, next to the San Francisco Zoo at Sloat Boulevard and the Great Highway.
 Upon its completion in 1925, it was one of the largest outdoor swimming pools in the world; it remained open for more than four decades until its closure in 1971.
-It was eventually demolished in 2000.
+It was demolished in 2000.

+Context

+In 1921, the Spring Valley Water Company finalized its project to "water" San Francisco with Yosemite spring water, and donated the pool's land to the city as part of this gigantic structural project.

 Construction

 The Fleishhacker Pool and the Fleishhacker Playfield complex were built by philanthropist and civic leader Herbert Fleishhacker in 1924, and opened on April 22, 1925.
-The pool measured 1000 by 150 ft and held 6500000 usgal of seawater, it accommodated 10,000 bathers and at its opening the largest swimming pool in the United States and one of the largest, (in theory), heated outdoor pools in the world.
+The pool measured 1000 by 150 ft and held 6500000 usgal of seawater, and accommodated 10,000 bathers.
+At its opening it was the largest swimming pool in the United States and one of the largest (in theory) heated outdoor pools in the world.
 It had a diving pool measuring 50 ft square and 14 ft deep with a two-tiered diving tower.
 The pool was so large the lifeguards required rowboats for patrol and it was used by the military for drills and exercises.